bit101/version/README.md

 ---

+Q: What operating systems does this work on?

+A: It should work on any \*nix based system.
+It's been pretty thoroughly tested on versions of Linux and Macos.
+There will be some differences across platforms though.
+See the questions below.

+---

 Q: Why does it give me an error on command _____?

 A: Feel free to file an issue and I'll look into it.
 Some tools have different variants that behave differently.
 For example, `sed --version` works fine on my Linux machine, but `sed` does not seem to have any version argument at all on my Mac.